Rental Property Cleaning Checklist: Start Fresh & Impress Renters

 Kitchen

-The kitchen is the heart of the home – and one of the messiest places in the house.
-With oil spattering from frying pans, eggs falling and breaking on the floor, to food caught in the sink drain, there can be a lot to clean up.
+The kitchen is the heart of the home—and one of the messiest places in the house, especially if you had dirty tenants.
+Oil spattering from frying pans, eggs falling and breaking on the floor, and food caught in the sink drain can cause a lot of mess.
+Here are a few things you can focus on to keep the kitchen in pristine shape:

 Clean the Appliances

 Scrub down the stove, microwave, and refrigerator.
-If there is any food left in the fridge, throw it out before it rots.
-Make sure to put the oven on an auto-clean setting too.
+If food is left in the fridge, throw it out before it rots.
+Wipe the shelves and outside the refrigerator with warm water, baking soda, or a heavy-duty cleaner.
+Also, make sure to put the oven on an auto-clean setting.
+You can also use an oven cleaner or baking soda paste to scrub out the oven.

 If you have difficult stains or dried food on the sides of the microwave, cut a lemon in half and squeeze the juice into a microwave-safe bowl filled with water.
-Place the two halves in the bowl and place it in the microwave on high for five to ten minutes.
-Remove the bowl (it might be hot!) and wipe down the sides.
+Place the two halves in the bowl and microwave on high for five to ten minutes.
+Remove the bowl and wipe down the sides.

-It’s also a good idea to check that all of the appliances are working properly.
-The last thing you want to do is have a new tenant move in and find they can’t cook their dinner.
+It’s also a good idea to check that all appliances are working correctly.
+The last thing you want is for a new tenant to move in and find that they can’t cook their dinner.

 Clean the Sink and Drain

 No matter how careful we are, food always tends to fall down the sink drain while doing the dishes.
-Or maybe you have a garbage disposal that is starting to smell a bit rotten.
+Or maybe your garbage disposal is starting to smell a bit rotten.

-To clean the drain, pour half a cup of baking soda down it followed by half a cup of vinegar.
+To clean the drain, pour half a cup of baking soda and half a cup of vinegar down it.
 It will bubble, so don’t be surprised at the reaction.
 Then, on the hottest setting, run water for about 30 seconds.
 This should clean it right out and leave it smelling fresh.

 Wipe down the sink, faucet, and edges, and you’re good to go!